https-github-com-ruzyysmartt/scaffold-1/docs/building_bitstream.rst

-Building and flashing the FPGA bitstream
+building  and flashing the FPGA bitstream
 ========================================

 Advanced users may want to modify the architecture of the FPGA of Scaffold to